Doubts plague Europe's pledge for banking union

 BIG RISKS

-Banks in Spain have lent 2.2 trillion euros (1.7 trillion pounds), including money lodged with other banks and the eurosystem, according to ECB statistics.
+Banks in Spain have lent 2.2 trillion euros ($2.86 trillion), including money lodged with other banks and the eurosystem, according to ECB statistics.
 Banks in Italy have loans of 2.5 trillion euros.
 In Greece, the stockpile is 270 billion euros, and more than 430 billion euros in Ireland.

 "People are worried from a systemic point of view about Spain and Italy being dragged further into the crisis," said Tony Stringer, a sovereign debt analyst with Fitch Ratings.